Valsella Meccanotecnica: Withdrawal by FIAT

 In 1994 Fiat announced that (via Fiat Ciei SpA) that it had ended its participation on the board of directors of Valsella, and in 1994 Fiat Ciei was merged with Whitehead SpA.
 In 1995, the land and sea mine production of Misar (which was already incorporated into Whitehead in 1990) was sold to Società esplosivi industriali SpA (SEI).
 SEI ended up with 30%, with the remaining 70% controlled by Societé Anonyme d'Explosifs et de Produit Chimique (EPC Groupe); however, later in 1995 SEI became mostly (70%) owned by EPC Groupe with the remaining owned by the Sorlini in Brescia.

 The end

 In 1994 the Italian Government adopted a moratorium on antipersonnel mine production and trade.
 The manufacture of mines and related technology ended in Italy following Italian legislation (Law 374/97) which specifically banned the manufacture, sale and use of these weapons.

 By 1995, only a fraction of Valsella's sales were for military production.
 Through to 1997 its production collapsed.
 Its military production was decommissioned and migrated to civilian use.
 In 1999, Valsella moved to complete civil production of engineering and vehicle projects.
 Prior to bankruptcy, it was taken over in 1999 as a production site for Bremach.

-The company finally merged into the company Pro.De Srl in 2005, now a part of Bremach.
+The company merged into the company Pro.De Srl in 2005, now a part of Bremach.